cloudmesh/classes/docs/source/lesson/cloud/futuresystems.rst

         +--------------------------------------+------------------+--------+------------+-------------+--------------------+

 We may try SSH into the *$USER-quickstart* VM.
 Note that you see your portal ID in *albert*.
-SSH into the private IP addres and like you SSHed to India but with a different SSH key like::
+SSH into the private IP address and like you SSHed to India but with a different SSH key like::

         ssh -i ~/.ssh/quickstart-key 10.0.6.4 -l ubuntu